 All instructors and staff are required by the school to complete a minimum of 2 seminars (based on employment anniversary) of continuing education training, of which must be devoted to academic and practical learning delivery methods or professional development.
 It is the personal responsibility of each staff member or instructor to meet this requirement and provide documentation of such training to management for his/her personnel file.
 The school may periodically require employees to participate in job training or career development activities in addition to the regular work schedule.
 It is the goal of the school to participate in the development of its employees actively.
-However, it is believed that employees must be willing to invest both time and, if necessary, money toward self-improvement and professional development/ continuing education will take place on campus.
+However, it is believed that employees must be willing to invest both time and, if necessary, money toward self-improvement and professional development.
+Tuition for school-sponsored events will be waived.
+Most of the training for personal development/continuing education will take place on campus.
 If you choose to take training off-campus, it must be approved by the respective School Director in advance.
 Depending on the cost of the continuing Ed course, it may be approved or denied.
 You will have plenty of options to choose from for in-house training.